← Back to all articles

 FAQ

-Q: What happens if the Bengals are knocked out before the championship game?
+Q: How does this market resolve if the Bengals are knocked out of the playoffs?

 Q: Where does the resolution information come from?